armorasha/Laravel8-Docker-Template/README.md

 3. Once within the `app` docker container's CLI as in `root@53fcfcee10d4:/srv/app#`, generate key using
    - `php artisan key:generate`
 4. Visit http://localhost/ for Laravel app's homescreen and phpMyAdmin is at http://localhost:8080/
-5. As the laravel app is now running, start modifying laravel code to suit your needs using an IDE like VS Code.
+5. As the laravel app is now up and running, start modifying laravel code to suit your needs using an IDE like VS Code.

 *Note to self: See Docker-Laravel-VueJS Summary.docx for instructions on building this template from scratch.*